Ezphares/PerfectPixel/README.md

 * Build with VS
 * Debug the Pong project, or run the Pong executable in the output directory

-Currently only Visual Studio 2017 on wWindows will work.
+Currently only Visual Studio 2017 on Windows will work.
 Only debug builds are tested.